 Dr. Desai will be joined by James L. Januzzi, Jr., MD, FACC, FESC of Massachusetts General Hospital, Harvard Medical School and Biam Institute for Clinical Research, John D. Goodson, MD of Harvard Medical School and Massachusetts General Hospital, and Orly Vardeny, PharmD, MS of the University of Minnesota Medical School.

-Register for the upcoming program at CardioCareLive.
+Register for the upcoming roundtable on heart failure at CardioCareLive.
 For more information about this, and other educational programs for cardiologists and healthcare professionals treating patients with cardiac issues, contact Lauren Alford at email@example.com.

 Part one of this program is now available on demand.